-The cryptic Galba species indeed occupies a wide variety of freshwater habitats, but can be considered much more amphibious than most freshwater snails, because of their capacity to occupy humid habitats such as wet prairies.
-Their morphology might be particularly adapted to such alternative freshwater niche.

 The challenge of identifying cryptic Galba species is aggravated by their wide and poorly-known geographical distributions, recently scrambled by biological invasion.
 For example, G. schirazensis and G. truncatula have broadly expanded their distribution over recent decades (Brown 1994; Bargues et al. 2001, 2011a; Vinarski and Kantor 2016; Lounnas et al. 2018).
-We have documented up to three Galba species were occurring in some South American sites (Table S1).
+We have documented up to three Galba species occurring in some South American sites (Table S1).
 Their identification is not possible without molecular tools.

 The specific identity of Galba populations is important because they are involved in the transmission of fasciolosis caused by the liver fluke F. hepatica.
 Some studies have shown that lymnaeid species demonstrate different patterns of susceptibility, host-parasite compatibility and immunological resistance to F. hepatica (Gutiérrez et al. 2003; Vázquez et al. 2014; Dreyfuss et al. 2015).
-Although all species can be infected under laboratory conditions (Vázquez et al. 2018), field transmission also depends on ecological and sociological conditions.
+Although all species can be infected under laboratory conditions (Vázquez et al. 2018), field transmission depends on ecological and sociological conditions.
 Cattle or wildlife do not occupy the same grazing habitats as infecting snails in many parts of the world (Sabourin et al. 2018).
-Ecological studies should be therefore performed to evaluate whether the several cryptic Galba species differ with regard to habitat preference, since our current knowledge is essentially limited to G. truncatula (Chapuis et al. 2007).
+Ecological studies should be performed to evaluate whether the several cryptic Galba species differ with regard to habitat preference, since our current knowledge is essentially limited to G. truncatula (Chapuis et al. 2007).

 Conclusions and future directions